pingpong-templates/hub/README.md

 ### Apps (with installed langserve packages)

-Let's say you add the pirate package with `poe add simple/pirate`.
+Let's say you add the pirate package with `poe add --repo=pingpong-templates/hub simple-pirate`.

-First this downloads the simple/pirate package to simple/pirate
+First this downloads the simple-pirate package to pirate

 Then this adds a `poetry` path dependency, which gets picked up from `add_package_routes`.